The clocks are striking 10 past 13. Well, I think you are going to stand me up.

 – “Sad!”
 “Why have they not demolished this one, too?” she replied.

-– I don’t know.
-The wall is gone, but the entry gate has gotten relocated: the one on your left.
+– The wall is gone, but the entry gate has gotten relocated: the one on your left.
+It has been saved.

 – “I already detest this wall and the gates.
 Which gate do you hate the most?”